-We will ensure that all Library purchasing card holders sign their card immediately upon receipt.
-Finding # 5 - An SAQ representing Library Services' compliance with PCI-DSS had not been completed and was not on file.
-Risk Level: Low Recommendation:
+Finding # 8- An SAQ representing Library Services' compliance with PCI-DSS had not been completed and was not on file.

-We recommend that Library Services' management complete and sign an annual SAQ and that Columbus Library keep a copy of the SAQ on file to show they are aware of and compliant with PCI-DSS requirements.
-Management Response:
+We recommend that Library Services' management complete and sign an annual SAQ and that West Jordan Library keep a copy of the SAQ on file to show they are aware of and compliant with PCI-DSS requirements.

 Salt Lake County Library is currently seeking a system-wide PCI compliance.
 The Library is at 85% completion on SAQ-C certificate based on scanning data from a third party PCI scanning service.
-The Library is also working with the County Information Services to provided PCI Awareness training to library staff that handles credit card payments; training is expected to begin in June 2014 Finding # 6 - Deposits were not always made in a timely manner.
-Risk Level: Low Recommendation:
+The Library is also working with the County Information Services to provided PCI Awareness training to library staff that handles credit card payments; training will be completed by staff by the end of August 2014.